South Wales Artist

 Hilary Bryanston's painting of a unicorn is used as the front cover illustration of the forthcoming poetry retrospective 'Dancers of the Mind' by Grey Wolf.

-Dancers of the Mind will be published by Purple Unicorn Media in early 2022.
+Dancers of the Mind will be published by Purple Unicorn Media in late 2024.